bspeice/speice.io/_posts/2018-12-15-allocation-safety.md

 **No**: Rust [knows how big](https://doc.rust-lang.org/std/mem/fn.size_of.html) the `Vec` type is, and reserves a fixed amount of memory on the stack for the `v` vector.
-If we were to reserve extra space (using `Vec::with_capacity`), this would trigger an allocation.
+However, if we wanted to reserve extra space (using `Vec::with_capacity`) the allocator would get invoked.

 ## Example 2